type-factory/type-factory/docs/getting-started.md

 private CurrencyCode currencyCode;
 ```

-Instantiating with `CurrencyCode.of(" usd ")` will clean, validate, normalize, and return a `CurrencyCode`.
-Invalid input fails at the boundary instead of leaking through the application as a raw string.
+Instantiating with `CurrencyCode.of(" usd ")` will clean, validate, normalize, and return a `CurrencyCode` value-object that extends `CharSequence` with a value of `USD`.

+Invalid input fails at the application boundary instead of leaking through the application as a raw string.

 ## Example 1: CurrencyCode